 Investigators: Anne Walling, Neil Wenger, Rebecca Sudore, Christine Ritchie, Lisa Gibbs, Maryam Rahimi, Javier Sanz, and Douglas Bell

-Author: Robert Follett/Javi Sanz
+Author: Robert Follett/Javi Sanz, UCLA

+Revised for SQL: Kanan Patel, UCSF

 Revision Date: 20180828

 Version: 1.0.1

 Preamble

 This code was developed to identify a population of seriously ill patients in real time across three health systems to allow for prospective quality improvement efforts.
 Our goal is to continuously improve this code over time and to make it broadly available.
 We expect that as more groups use this code, we will identify changes to improve the code.
 For now, we are maintaining the code, but we hope to partner with the Palliative Care Research Cooperative (PCRC) to assist with facilitating code sharing and ongoing enhancement of the code.
 Your team’s experience using this code will help us understand if this will be successful.